 Moreover, real-world tests are expensive and time-consuming.
 Think of how high the cost of self-driving car testing could go if a vehicle got into an accident.
 Not to mention that test drives are dangerous for everyone, especially the driver.
 All in all, road testing alone won’t ensure a vehicle’s safety.
 In fact, real-world test drives are actually the last step in the ADAS development cycle.
 Modern auto manufacturers conduct most of their autonomous vehicle testing in a lab.

-What are safe ways of testing an autonomous car?
+What are the safe ways of ADAS testing in autonomous cars?

-To verify and test ADAS features, OEMs use virtual environment simulation, X-in-the-loop approaches, and augmentation of measured data.
+To verify and test the ADAS software for autonomous driving, OEMs use virtual environment simulation, X-in-the-loop approaches, and augmentation of measured data.
 These testing methods lower risks and cut production costs in the earlier stages of SDLC.